desmodev/desmodev.github.io/_posts/2020-11-23-Using-a-reference-manager.md

 categories: reference
 ---

-When you a writing a thesis of 10,000 words, a reference manager is a good way to manage and keep track of your sources; when putting together a thesis of 80,000 to 100,000 words, you will quickly become lost without one.
+When you're writing a thesis of 10,000 words, a reference manager is a good way to manage and keep track of your sources; when putting together a thesis of 80,000 to 100,000 words, you will quickly become lost without one.

 Though there are a number of reference management software packages to choose from, your university has most likely provided you with a version of EndNote.